Eugène Terre'Blanche: Poetry

-Prior to the 1994 multi-racial elections, Terre'Blanche's Afrikaans-language works were on the state syllabus of Natal schools.
+Prior to the 1994 non-racial elections, Terre'Blanche's Afrikaans-language works were on the state syllabus of Natal schools.
 Upon his release from jail, he quoted Wordsworth's poem I Wandered Lonely As a Cloud.
-He had previously released a CD of his poetry collection and most recently a DVD.
+He had previously released a CD of his poetry collection and later a DVD.
 The DVD was named "Inktrane", which is directly translated to English as "ink tears".
-This DVD was released through 11.3% Motion Pictures (Pty) Ltd.

 Murder

 Terre'Blanche, who had lived in relative obscurity since the decline of his organisation, was murdered on his farm Villana, just outside Ventersdorp, on 3 April 2010.
 He was beaten and hacked to death with pipes and panga machetes whilst napping.
 His body was found on his bed with severe facial and head injuries.
 His murder has been categorised as a typical and notable case of South African farm attacks.

-South African President Jacob Zuma, who followed up an overnight statement with a televised address called for calm and for "responsible leadership" following the murder, describing it as a "terrible deed;" and described the murderer as "cowardly."
+South African President Jacob Zuma, who followed up an overnight statement with a televised address, called for calm and for "responsible leadership" following the murder, describing it as a "terrible deed;" and described the murderer as "cowardly."
 Zuma's words were echoed by the AWB and organisations including AfriForum and Solidarity.
 Minister of Police Nathi Mthethwa, Commissioner of police Bheki Cele and other high ranking police officials and politicians visited Terre'Blanche's family in Ventersdorp the morning after the murder to express sympathy with the family.

 Two males, Chris Mahlangu, aged 28, and Patrick Ndlovu, aged 15, were arrested.
 Both were employees at Terre'Blanche's farm.
 They were both charged with murder, and one was released on bail.
 Terre'Blanche's daughter Bea told the media that the two workers had not been paid for March because her father could not get his banking in order before the Easter weekend, and that an arrangement had been made to pay them after the weekend.
 She stated that he had enjoyed a good relationship with his employees, which had been strengthened by their work with animals on the farm.